Common topic

 Supporting documents

-Use our student visa checklists when completing an application to make sure the application is complete.
+We encourage applicants to use our student visa checklists when completing an application to make sure it is complete.
 These checklists can be found on our student visa information page.

 Visas for studying in New Zealand